 Time to attach the collar and stand to your Matilda dress!
 Sewing a shirt collar and stand can seem a bit intimidating, but as long as you do it carefully and methodically, it will go really well!
-I know i’m always going on about the importance of preparation and this is another step when good prep work well help you out with your sewing.
+I know I’m always going on about the importance of preparation and this is another step when good prep work will help you out with your sewing.

 You should have two collar pieces where the outer collar piece is interfaced and the inner collar piece is not.